 He’s also bringing back old chum Hoyte Van Hoytema on cinematography, and breaking with Hans Zimmer for the first time since 2006 in favour of Black Panther composer, Ludwig Göransson.
 He’s also the sole screenwriting credit, the second time in a row in which this has happened (his brother, Jonathan Nolan, often writes the script with him), so this is a straight-up auteur original, made on one of the biggest budgets ever.
 Bring it on.

-Tenet has been postponed due to the continuing Coronavirus Crisis.
+Tenet will be released in the UK on the 26th of August 2020.
 More information about the movie can be found here.

 For information on other forthcoming releases in London, please click here.